corona-warn-app/cwa-server/docs/SUBMISSION.md

 You will find the implementation file at [`/services/submission/src/main/java/app/coronawarn/server/services/submission/validation/ValidSubmissionPayload.java`](/services/submission/src/main/java/app/coronawarn/server/services/submission/validation/ValidSubmissionPayload.java)

-### Validation Constraints:
+### Validation Constraints

 * `StartIntervalNumber` values from the same `SubmissionPayload` shall be unique.
 * There must not be any keys in the `SubmissionPayload` that have overlapping time windows.
 * The period covered by the data file must not exceed the configured maximum number of days (limit of 14 days/package).
 No submission with more than 14 keys.